 This course will give you a solid introduction to all aspects of classic mountaineering in the best venue in the lower 48 states, North Cascades National Park.
 The immediate access to moderately crevassed glaciers, steep climbing on great rock and exposed ridge travel make the Boston Basin area the ideal setting for a mountaineering course.

 We answer this question on the phone regularly, so let us try to answer it here: The basic topography of the two venues is quite different.
-The Mount Baker course venue happens on almost exclusively glaciated terrain on the north side of this 10780 foot volcano.
+The Mount Baker course venue happens on almost exclusively glaciated terrain on the north side of the 10780 foot volcano.
 The Coleman, the Deming and potentially the Roosevelt Glaciers are our training ground and with that the focus is centered around all things snow and ice.
-Glacier travel, crampon work and crevasse rescue is a large topic on the Mount Baker Course.
-It certainly is an important topic in the North Cascades Course as well, but you will take a deeper dive into these topics on Mount Baker.
+Glacier travel, crampon work and crevasse rescue are big topics on the Mount Baker course.
+These are certainly important topics in the North Cascades Course as well, but you will take a deeper dive into these topics on Mount Baker.

 Both of the approaches into the camps are moderately strenuous, with the Boston Basin trail being a bit steeper.
 Both camps have running water and the views are stunning either way.